scripting/wpIdentity/README.md

 ### Other pointers

-I am using this site for testing. https://wordpress.com/view/unberkeley.wordpress.com
+I am using this site for testing. https://scripting4.wordpress.com/

-### Still to do

-8/30/23 by DW: Make it an NPM package so it can easily be included in other apps.